triton-inference-server/server/docs/client.rst

   $ cd build
   $ cmake -DCMAKE_BUILD_TYPE=Release
-  $ make -j8 trtis-clients
+  $ make -j8 client

-When the build completes the libraries can be found in trtis-clients/install/lib, the corresponding headers in trtis-clients/install/include, and the Python wheel file in trtis-clients/install/python.
-The trtis-clients/install directory will also contain the built client examples that you can learn more about in :ref:`section-client-examples`.
+When the build completes the libraries can be found in client/install/lib, the corresponding headers in client/install/include, and the Python wheel file in client/install/python.
+The client/install directory will also contain the built client examples that you can learn more about in :ref:`section-client-examples`.